caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 ### Decomposing the EPrints Admin functionality for Oral Histories

-If you are the "admin" user Oral Histories' EPrints curratorial interface breaks down as follows--
+If you are the "admin" user Oral Histories' EPrints curatorial interface breaks down as follows--

 Manage Deposits